plone/plone.recipe.codeanalysis/README.rst

 **return-status-codes**
-    If set to True, the ``bin/code-analysis`` script returns an error code that Continuous Integration servers (like Travis CI) can use to fail or pass a job, based on the code analyis output.
+    If set to True, the ``bin/code-analysis`` script returns an error code that Continuous Integration servers (like Travis CI) can use to fail or pass a job, based on the code analysis output.
 Note that Jenkins usually does not need this option (this is better handled by the Jenkins Violations plugin).
 Note that this option does not have any effect on the other code analysis scripts.
 Default is ``False``.